 On the Central Coast, we rely heavily on our highways, railways, and airports to connect us to the rest of California and the country.
 A safe and efficient regional transportation network to connect our communities is critical to encouraging economic growth and maintaining the quality of life for families in our region.
-We need to invest our federal tax dollars here on the Central Coast and better support local governments in building and maintaining infrastructure.
+As a member of the House Transportation and Infrastructure Committee, I understand the need to invest our federal tax dollars here on the Central Coast and better support local governments in building and maintaining infrastructure.

 My first year in Congress, the President's budget attempted to cut $122 billion from highway programs, after the expiration of the current highway bill.
 It also cut discretionary transportation accounts, including reductions in Amtrak, and the elimination of TIGER grants and cuts that capital investment grants programs.
 On the House Budget Committee, I questioned the Director of the Office of Management and Budget (OMB) Mick Mulvaney on the White House Budget’s elimination of funds for Transportation Investment Generating Economic Recovery (TIGER) grants.
 Thankfully, these programs were ultimately reinstated.